darods/GY-BMP280/README.md

 **WARNING**: This schematic has not been use for real world PCBs, so please check that the dimensions are correct.
-I'm not responsabible for any problem related for bad use of this librarie.
+I'm not responsabible for any problem related for bad use of this library.